-UNH Franklin Pierce School of Law logo
+University of New Hampshire Franklin Pierce School of Law Logo

 I am pleased to serve as a Professor of Practice at the University of New Hampshire Franklin Pierce School of Law in Concord, New Hampshire, from which I graduated [redacted] years ago.
 The school has changed dramatically (for the better) since then, but its commitment to offering world-class intellectual property education remains just as strong as it was when the school was founded in 1973.